thewmh/wizardunicorn.ninja/frontend-masters/hard-parts-js.md

 4. The `console.log('Me first!')` will finally run and print `Me first!` in the console.

-5. The Network Request has sucessfully completed and the response is stored in `futureData.value`.
+5. The Network Request has successfully completed and the response is stored in `futureData.value`.
 This will trigger the `...then(display)` and pass in `futureData.value` as the argument for the `display` function.
 A new execution context is created for the `display` function. `futureData.value` will be stored as `data` in the `display` function.

 ### Web APIs & Promises Example: fetch